bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Jeremy Rubin: 00:07:36

-So what is that maximum number if you just had to throw out a number of, if you saw this many announced channels, you'd be like, this seems like enough or the maximum.
+So what is that maximum number if you just had to throw out a number if you saw this many announced channels, you'd be like, this seems like enough or the maximum.

 Rene Pickhardt: 00:07:51